colindoyle0000/colindoyle-website/content/torts2025/syllabus/teaching-method.md

 If illness or exigent circumstances prevent you from being able to attend class, you must [email me](mailto:Colin.Doyle@lls.edu?subject=Absent%20from%20Class) or contact the [Office of Student Affairs](https://studentaffairs.lls.edu/) at [studentaffairs@lls.edu](mailto:studentaffairs@lls.edu).

+## No Laptops and No Electronics in Class

+This class has a no laptops and no electronics policy.
+This policy was not chosen as a paternalistic restriction on student autonomy but as a way to foster a particular learning environment that promotes engagement and critical thinking over transcription and passive listening.

+Students are expected to take notes by hand.
+A student may take notes using an electronic tablet and stylus provided that the student uses the tablet as they would use a physical notebook and does not use other features of the device during class.

+Some students may be concerned about their ability to keep pace with the class when taking notes by hand.
+I've put in place a number of measures to assure that all students have access to the information presented in class.
+The Instructional Technology Department will post video recordings of every class on [brightspace](https://brightspace.lmu.edu/d2l/home/263272).
+Separate from the Instructional Technology Department, I maintain audio recordings and AI-generated transcripts of every class that are available [here](https://otter.ai/group/17087677).
+A few students in the class will also be designated notetakers.
+These students are allowed to use their laptops exclusively for taking notes.
+After each class, the designated notetakers’ notes will posted on the class website for other students to use as a reference.

+Cellphones should not be used during class.
+If life circumstances require you to take a phone call or send a text message, quietly step out of class to do so.

 ## Preparation & Participation
 Class preparation is also required.
 According to ABA Standard 310, for a five-credit two-semester course, you are expected to spend at least five hours per week on course-related work outside of class.
 I expect that you will come to class having completed the reading and ready to speak about the cases and materials assigned for that day.